alonso-pacheco-ic/Self-Supervised-Learning-Survey/README.md

 # Self-Supervised-Learning-Survey
-This is a review of a
+This repository provides a summary of SSL techniques from our paper review: ...